-Each dot in the chart below was a member of the Senate in 2014.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Chambliss is shown as a purple triangle. (analysis methodology)
+Chambliss is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the Senate in 2014 positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).

-Chambliss was the primary sponsor of 9 bills that were enacted.
-The most recent include:
+Chambliss was the primary sponsor of 7 bills that were enacted:

 - S. 3363 (112th): A bill to provide for the use of National Infantry Museum and Soldier Center Commemorative Coin surcharges, and for other purposes.

 - S. 3592 (111th): A bill to designate the facility of the United States Postal Service located at 100 Commerce Drive in Tyrone, Georgia, as the “First Lieutenant Robert Wilson Collins ...

 - S. 3356 (110th): National Infantry Museum and Soldier Center Commemorative Coin Act of 2008